UsabilityEngineering/ux-journal-DatHypnoboi/README.md

 # Warren's UX Portfolio

 I'm a computer science student.
-I took this class because it satisfies multiple major requirements in one class.
+I'd like to say I took this class because I'm particularly passionate about UX, but it was mostly just because it satisfies multiple major requirements in one class.

 ## UX Team Project